-As can be seen from the table above, there has been a considerable fluctuation in the delivery rates per annum, with the highest number recorded in 2011/12, and the lowest in 2019/20.
+As can be seen from the table above, there has been a considerable fluctuation in the delivery rates per annum, with the highest number recorded in 2011/12, and 2020/21 and the lowest in 2019/20.
 Whilst some of this fluctuation can be attributed to economic conditions, the availability, location and size of site coming forward also plays a role.
-Much of Adur's new development has been on small infill brownfield sites.
-With only a limited number of larger brownfield sites available for development, the delivery of these sites makes a significant difference to the annual rate of completions.
+Much of Adur's new development has traditionally been on small infill brownfield sites.
 The development strategy in the Adur Local Plan 2017 is largely dependent on a small number of large sites - namely allocations at West Sompting, New Monks Farm and within the Shoreham Harbour Regeneration Area.